smariotti/TrophyHuntMod/TrophyHuntMod/README.md

 - All planted seeds and saplings grow to maturity within 10 seconds (as in previous version)
 - All Player Skills are learned at level 10 and then increase normally.

+## Culinary Saga
+TBD

 ## What's New?
+v0.8.1
+- Added "Casual Saga" game mode
+  - No scoring, no time limit, no leaderboards.
+Just Saga rule set and free-play mode.
+- Save/Load of player data for all game modes
+  - Enables multi-session play
+    - Retains all trophy and food stats (player enemy kills/trophy pickups as well as all enemy deaths/trophy drops) between sessions
+    - Saves `/showpath` data with the player/world
+	- Stores current timer value in modes that use a game timer
+  - Prevents data loss of Logouts/slash-die counts if Valheim should crash
+- Saga
+  - Slight boat speed adjustment

+## Previous Changes
 v0.7.6
 - Saga Modes (Trophy and Culinary)
   - Speed Chickens!